Exploring Textured Coatings: Creative Uses and Fun Application Methods

 Rag Rolling

-After applying a base coat of paint, load a rag, towel, or other fabric with a glaze or second color of paint.
-Then roll and dab the rag over the surface to create a mottled, streaky finish with subtle highs and lows.
+After applying a base coat, dip a rag or towel in glaze or a second paint color.
+Roll or dab it across the surface for a mottled, streaky look with organic highs and lows.

 Stenciling